Decoding Gulf War Military Operations: A Comprehensive Guide

 In Operation Desert Sabre, coalition ground forces swiftly advanced into Kuwait, engaging and decisively defeating Iraqi troops in a massive armored assault.
 The operation aimed to drive Iraqi forces out of Kuwait and restore the sovereignty of the Kuwaiti government.

-See also Exploring the Rich Military History of Southeast Asia
+See also Exploring the Rich History of Military Fortresses

 Key highlights of Operation Desert Sabre include: